Your browser is not optimized for viewing this website.

 Calendar Jun 22, 2024 at 9 am

-Class Date and Time: This two-day workshop is hosted on Saturday, June 22nd from 9:00 am – 5:00 pm and Sunday, June 23rd from 9:00 am – 3:00 pm with a one-hour lunch provided each day.
-Total teachable hours are 12 hours.
+Class Date and Time: This one-day workshop is hosted on Saturday, June 22nd, 2024 from 9:00 am – 5:00 pm.
+Total teachable hours are 7 hours.

-Items Students should bring: None.
+Items Students should bring: Scissors.

 Lunch: Lunch is included in the class fee.
 If you have any dietary restrictions, please note them when you register.